Sign Up for a Free Account

 • The connection between the gut and the brain is being increasingly recognized.

-• Knowledge of the pathomechanism and management of neurogastroenterological disorders is important for the practice of neurology.
+• Knowledge of pathophysiology and management of neurogastroenterological disorders is important for the practice of neurology.

 Historical note and terminology

-Neurogastroenterology is defined as neurology of the gastrointestinal tract, liver, gallbladder, and pancreas and encompasses control of digestion through the enteric nervous system, the central nervous system, and integrative centers in sympathetic ganglia (15).
-Neurogastroenterology has evolved as a subspecialty of gastroenterology.
-It deals with diseases in which a disordered interaction takes place between the nervous system and the gastrointestinal system.
-Neurogastroenterology covers primarily diseases of the intrinsic enteric nervous system, "brain of the gut," which is a part of the nervous system and controls motility, endocrine secretions, and microcirculation of the gastrointestinal system.
+Neurogastroenterology is defined as neurology of the gastrointestinal tract, liver, gallbladder, and pancreas and involves the regulation of digestion through the enteric nervous system, the central nervous system, and integrative centers in sympathetic ganglia (23).
+Neurogastroenterology deals with diseases characterized by dysregulated interactions between the nervous system and the gastrointestinal system.
+Neurogastroenterology covers primarily diseases of the intrinsic enteric nervous system, which controls motility, endocrine secretions, and the microcirculation of the gastrointestinal system.
 Normal motility and transit through the gastrointestinal system result from a balanced interaction between the enteric nervous system and the extrinsic autonomic nervous system.
 Disorders of the autonomic nervous system that affect the gastrointestinal system usually manifest as disturbances of motility.
-Several gastrointestinal disorders including chronic intestinal pseudo-obstruction were once considered functional disorders but are now recognized as organic disorders because the pathology of the enteric nervous system has been identified (40).
-The term "functional gastrointestinal disorders" is applied to those disorders in which no abnormal metabolic or physical processes that could account for the symptoms can be identified, for example, irritable bowel syndrome (12).
+Several gastrointestinal disorders including chronic intestinal pseudo-obstruction were once considered functional disorders but are now recognized as organic disorders because the pathology of the enteric nervous system has been identified (50).
+The term "functional gastrointestinal disorders" is applied to those disorders in which no abnormal metabolic or physical processes that could account for the symptoms can be identified, for example, irritable bowel syndrome (18).
 Emerging concepts in neurogastroenterology implicate dysfunctions at the levels of the enteric and central nervous systems as underlying causes of the prominent symptoms of many functional gastrointestinal disorders.
-A consideration of psychological and psychiatric aspects of these disorders is important because they are significant in relation to projections of discomfort and pain in the digestive tract as well as stress-induced gastrointestinal disorders.
-Neurogastroenterological disorders include gastrointestinal manifestations of well-known neurologic disorders as well as primary disorders of the gastrointestinal system that lead to neurologic manifestations.
+Considering psychological and psychiatric aspects of these disorders is important because they are significant in relation to projections of discomfort and pain in the digestive tract as well as stress-induced gastrointestinal disorders.
+Neurogastroenterological disorders include gastrointestinal manifestations of recognized neurologic disorders as well as primary disorders of the gastrointestinal system that lead to neurologic manifestations.

-The enteric nervous system is sometimes called the “second brain” because of the diversity of neuronal cell types and complex, integrated circuits that permit it to autonomously regulate many processes in the bowel (01).
+The enteric nervous system is sometimes called the “second brain” because of the diversity of neuronal cell types and complex, integrated circuits that permit it to autonomously regulate many processes in the bowel (05).
 The gut and the brain are highly integrated.
-Understanding the neural regulation of gut function and sensation makes it easier to understand the interrelatedness of emotionality, symptom-attentive behavior or hypervigilance, and pain.
+Neural regulation of gut function influences emotions, behavior, and pain perception, highlighting the interconnectedness of gut-brain interactions in maintaining homeostasis and regulating visceral sensitivity (01).

 This is an article preview.